bibli

 74 wanted to see the sky.

 He eyed the bottles lined up above the sink.
 Should he?
 He’d been rinsing doses down the drain.
 Not all the time.
-They’d started checking his vitals when he went to Medical.
-A blood test would be the end of him.
+They checked his blood whenever he went to Medical, and failure would be the end of him.

-The edges of things were less defined, now.
+Today he skipped all three.
+The edges of things were less defined.
 His reflexes were diminished.
 He found it hard to focus.
 His body hurt, he was exhausted, and he wanted to see the sky.

 63 wasn’t waiting in the hall.
-The man’s behavior had grown erratic; this was the third day in a row he’d been late.
+This was the third day in a row he’d been late.

 “You’re not in compliance.”
-A note of reproach slipped into 74’s voice; 63 hadn’t even shaved.
+A note of reproach slipped into 74’s voice.

 “I don’t care.”
 The last word stretched and dragged as 63 scratched his jaw absently.
 “You can tell them that.
-Tell them I know what they did.”
+Tell them I remember what they did.”

 He turned, then, shoving his hands into his pockets as he sauntered away.